ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 ## Problem Statement

 In some tables, such as many tables within SLE, there is a need to put a menu within a row of the table.
+The `nimble-table` should provide a way for clients to accomplish this to avoid code duplication and promote consistency.

 ### Out of scope of this HLD

--   The interaction of the menu opening and closing in coordintaion with row selection is out of scope for this HLD.
+-   The interaction of the menu opening and closing in coordination with row selection is out of scope for this HLD.
 This interaction will be discussed when row selection is defined.

 ## Links To Relevant Work Items and Reference Material